Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 As is known, Model Predictive Control is a popular control scheme for many complex systems.
 However, implementing it to continuous systems, $$ \dot x = f(x,u)$$ is almost impossible if we choose to solve a Continuous Time Optimal Control Problem (CT-OCP).
 So, a more practical method is to solve a Discretised Optimal Control Problem (DT-OCP).
 One of the ways to find the optimal control law is to solve the DT-OCP using a continuous solver.
-The result, hereafter referred to as Dynamically Embedded MPC (DE-MPC), is a continuous-time MPC scheme that tracks the solution to the OCP with a bounded error, (cite).
+The result, hereafter referred to as Dynamically Embedded MPC (DE-MPC), is a continuous-time MPC scheme that tracks the solution to the OCP with a bounded error, {% cite DEmpc %}.
 In this paper, we analyse the effect of discretisation on DE-MPC.
 Intuitively having more acccurate discretisation (smaller $$t_d$$) would lead to more stable control law, however that is not true.

 ## Introduction
 The DE-MPC scheme is when for a continuous time system, $$ \dot x = f(x,u)$$, we solve the discretised OCP, (cite) Eq.
 8, using a continuous solver, $$\dot z = \mathcal{T}(z,x)$$.
 The optimal control is based on the idea that the solution of the optimal control problem can be embedded in the